-How Our Life Purpose Has Now Been Reduced To Facebook Likes
+How Our Life Purpose Has Been Reduced To Social Media Likes

-They feel that they’re hip, that they’re relevant, funny and interesting, and not a boring aloof dunce.
-That they’re one of the cool kids.
+They feel they’re hip, that they’re relevant, funny and interesting, and not a boring aloof dunce.
+That they’re one of the cool kids, an influencer type.

 Then there’s the feeling of dejection, failure, if they don’t get a single like.
 What’s wrong with me?
 Doesn’t no one like or care about me?

-How you react and feel about this feedback however, reveals all.
+How you react and feel about this feedback however, reveals all about your self worth.

-Then you pray that just even a single like will do, this to fortify your ego.
+Then you pray that just even a single like will do, to fortify your ego and boost your confidence.

-What’s known however is that “likes” are given out arbitrarily.
-People just don’t really care about you or who you are.
+What’s known however is “likes” are given out arbitrarily.
+People just don’t really care about you or who you are, unless you’re a rockstar.

 It doesn’t really depend on how cool you are, how pretty you are, if you like that person or not, when you happen to click on and like their profile pic.